AmirShkolnik/DidYouKnow/README.md

 [Google Fonts](https://fonts.google.com/) was used to import the chosen fonts for use in the site.

-I chose the Lemon Google Fonts for the site's font because it's a personal preference of mine.
+I chose the [Lemon Google Fonts](https://fonts.google.com/specimen/Lemon?query=lemon&sort=alpha) for the site's font because it's a personal preference of mine.
 I find that the font has a visually appealing appearance that I personally enjoy.
 Additionally, it's easy to read, which is important for a quiz-style website where users need to quickly comprehend the text.

 Furthermore, I believe that the Lemon font fits perfectly with the style and aesthetic of the quiz.
 Its clean and modern look adds a touch of sophistication while still maintaining a playful vibe, which aligns well with the overall theme of the quiz.
 Overall, I selected the Lemon Google Fonts because I found it aesthetically pleasing, easy to read, and fitting for the style and tone of the quiz.

+Sans Serif is used as a backup font, in case for any reason the [Lemon](https://fonts.google.com/specimen/Lemon?query=lemon&sort=alpha) font isn't being imported into the site correctly.

 ![Lemon](doc/readme-images/Lemon.png)